-- When finishing upwind, the starboard end of the finish line is an orange flag on the race committee boat.
-The port end of the finish line is an orange tetrahedron. - 15.2 Courses will normally have boats finishing upwind after passing thru the gate. - 15.3 The pin will be moved in toward the RC boat after starts are finished, making the finish line much shorter. - 15.4 The start/finish line is off limits except for starting and finishing.
+- 15.1 When finishing upwind, the starboard end of the finish line is an orange flag on the race committee boat.
+The port end of the finish line is an orange tetrahedron. - 15.2 Courses will normally have boats finishing upwind after passing thru the gate. - 15.3 The pin will be moved in toward the RC boat after the start, making the finish line much shorter.